All Collections

 The attached goods are usually included.
 Unattached goods are usually excluded.

-If you are the buyer, be sure to read the listing clearly so you are informed of what is being included and excluded.
-You can make requests for attached or unattached items to be left behind in your offer to purchase, the seller will have the option to accept or decline these inclusions and exclusions.
+If you are the buyer: be sure to read the listing clearly so you are informed of what is being included and excluded.
+You can make a request for attached or unattached items to be left behind in your offer to purchase, the seller will have the option to accept or decline these inclusions and exclusions.

 This will likely come up at the negotiation stage of your journey!
 Check out our Seller's or Buyer's Checklist to keep you right on track!